r-html/rhtml/documentation/docs/intro.md

 # Introduction to @rhtml

-@rhtml (Reactive HyperText Markup Language) is a powerful framework for building modern web applications with a focus on reactive programming, declarative development, and dependency injection.
+@rhtml (Reactive HyperText Markup Language) is a revolutionary framework for building modern web applications with a focus on reactive programming, declarative development, and dependency injection.
 It combines the best practices from various frameworks while maintaining simplicity and flexibility.

 ## 🚀 Quick Start